Social History of Photography

 Ali Behdad, “The Orientalist Photograph,” in Photography’s Orientalism: New Essays on Colonial Representation, eds.
 Behdad and Gartlan (Los Angeles: Getty Research Institute, 2013), 11–32.

-9. TRADITION & TRADE IN EAST ASIA
+9. EMPIRES OF THE VISUAL: TRADITION & TRADE IN EAST ASIA

 Kinoshita Naoyuki, “The Early Years of Japanese Photography,” in Tucker, ed., The History of Japanese Photography, exh. cat (New Haven: Yale University Press, 2003), 14–35.